scottyschup/ruby-curriculum/projects/twitter-client.md

 ## General architecture

-You should make your program Object-oriented:
+You should make your program Object-oriented. **Do the user interaction last**; play with your classes in IRB to start.

 ### `Status`